-For the overall introduction to Horizon Cloud, see Introduction to Horizon Cloud and Cloud-Connected Pods.
-For the suggested workflow of activities for a pod in Microsoft Azure, see Suggested Workflow for When Your Very First Cloud-Connected Pod is from Deploying into Microsoft Azure.
+For the overall introduction to Horizon Cloud, see Introduction to Horizon Cloud and Onboarding Pods to Become Cloud-Connected Pods.
+For the suggested workflow of activities for a pod in Microsoft Azure, see High-Level Workflow for When Your Very First Horizon Cloud Cloud-Connected Pod is from Using the Pod Deployer to Deploy a Pod into Microsoft Azure.

 Horizon Cloud Pod Deployed in Microsoft Azure

 You connect your Microsoft Azure subscription to Horizon Cloud to manage and deliver VDI desktops and RDSH-served desktops and applications.
-Setting up the environment involves deploying the pod into your Microsoft Azure capacity.
+Setting up the environment involves an automated deployment of the pod into your Microsoft Azure capacity.

 The pod deployment process automatically creates a set of resource groups in your Microsoft Azure capacity.
 Resource groups are used to organize the assets that the environment needs and creates, such as: